8 Tips to Save Money Renting in NYC

 To be in a rent-stabilized apartment, you must sign a rent-stabilized lease.

-Ask whoever posted the ad if you’ll be signing a "legal rent-stabilized lease" before seeing the place, so you don't waste your time or get duped into a broker bait-and-switch (they're common).
+Ask whoever posted the ad if you’ll be signing a "legal rent-stabilized lease" before seeing the place, so you don't waste your time touring market-rate apartments.

 The first page of a rent-stabilized lease should look like this.